 In most cases, water softener salt is perfectly fine to use and isn’t restricted by any government or neighborhood restrictions.
 However, some may be concerned over the potential salty taste of drinking water or environmental impact when disposing of water softener salt.

 Another potential issue is the impact on the taste of the water.
 Water that has been treated with water softener salt may have a slightly salty taste, which some people may find unpleasant.
-This is generally not a significant problem, but it can be a consideration for people who are particularly sensitive to the taste of salt or who are on a low-salt diet.
+When I taste it, the water is not so much ‘salty’ but rather flat and ‘fuzzy’ tasting.
+On the other hand, some people like the taste of softened water.
+This can be a consideration for people who are particularly sensitive to the taste of salt or who are on a low-salt diet.

 Finally, there can be a financial cost associated with using water softener salt.
 The cost of purchasing salt and maintaining a water softening system can add up over time, especially if the system requires frequent cleaning or maintenance.